rongfengliang/inlets/README.md

 ./inlets -server=true -port=80
 ```

-> Note: You can pass the `-token` argument followed by a token value to both the server and client to prevent authorization connections to the tunnel.
+> Note: You can pass the `-token` argument followed by a token value to both the server and client to prevent unauthorized connections to the tunnel.

 Example with token: